sevka/nfs-lan/README.markdown

 Just install *.deb package.
 Autofs package is in the dependecies, but you have to configure it by yourself, if you want to browse NFS shares automatically.
 Please edit /etc/auto.master and uncomment this line:

     /net -hosts

-You can add --timeout parameter (in this case there are no problem with unmounting shares which going down):
+You can add --timeout parameter (in this case you have a problems with unmounting shares which going down):

     /net -hosts --timeout=60

 Then restart autofs:

     sudo service autofs restart

 Usage
 -----